obrown4/obrown4/README.md

 ### Hello, I'm Owen!
 -------------------
-I'm a rising senior Computer Science student at the University of Michigan.
+I'm a rising senior studying Computer Science at the University of Michigan.
 Go Blue! 〽️🏆

 This Summer, I was a Data Science Intern at JLG.